 The Group’s clinics, under its four operating segments of O&G, Paediatrics, Cancer-related and Dermatology, are strategically located throughout Singapore to provide easy access to its patients.

-To bring new life, health and wellness to our patients and their families through the provision of excellent healthcare.
+Caring for our patients and their families’ health and wellness, through the provision of holistic and excellent healthcare.

-To be the preferred choice for patients seeking private specialist healthcare.
+To be the leading holistic health & wellness service provider and preferred choice for modern families seeking private specialist care.

 Accountability.
 We are responsible for our actions and attitudes.